Eight Elders: Descendants

 Descendants of the eight Elders who have benefited significantly from nepotism and cronyism constitute a group now known as "the Princelings" or the "Crown Prince Party".
 Its members, rising through party ranks, can easily overrule any opposition in their jurisdictions, even if they are assigned to a local administrative position.
 They are often seen to outrank other party officials and possess greater prestige due to their lineage.
 Bloomberg has reported on the extensive wealth accumulated by these descendants via their roles in various public and private companies.
+Xi Jinping, the son of Xi Zhongxun, is the current paramount leader of China.